 If you live with pain, you probably know that spending a set amount of time in bed doesn’t automatically translate to good sleep.
 You likely don’t feel very rested if you spend most nights tossing and turning in hopes of easing discomfort.

-Changing your mattress may not provide an instant cure, but many people find a better mattress really does help relieve back and neck pain.
+Sleeping on a decent mattress is a great start toward improving sleep quality.
+It may not provide an instant cure, but many people find that sleeping on a better mattress really does help relieve back and neck pain.

 We explored top-rated mattresses on the market, paying careful attention to features important for pain relief.
 To create our list, we considered:

 Firmness: All the mattresses on our list offer a medium-firm option, which research has shown may be most effective at supporting proper spinal alignment.

 Customer reviews: Many brands say their mattresses can relieve pressure and pain, but reviews from other shoppers often present a more accurate picture.
 We read what customers had to say to see how these picks actually helped improve their pain and sleep quality.

 Company reputation and transparency: We focused on brands known for good business practices, quality mattress construction, and a reputation for providing good customer service.

 Company policies: Most brands understand the leap of faith required to buy a mattress online, and many offer a trial period so you can return the mattress if it doesn’t work out.
 Reputable mattress brands generally offer a lengthy warranty to cover product defects and excessive sagging.